-White meat chicken chili can be traced to a Los Angeles chef from the early 1980s.
-It's a nice switch from the traditional bowl of "red" most of us grew up with.
+White meat chicken chili is a tasty alternative to the traditional bowl of "red" most of us grew up with.

 If my family was anything, it was traditional.
 My grandma washed clothes on Monday and ironed on Tuesday, no exceptions.
 Sunday dinners were usually fried chicken or roast beef.
 And chili was red.
 Period.